 Overall, naloxone and Narcan have few, if any, risks.
 This is because Narcan isn’t considered a controlled substance and therefore, has no abuse or addiction potential.
 This means that Narcan has no street value and individuals can’t get addicted to Narcan.

 Narcan has few side effects.
 Some people may find though that Narcan causes them to experience allergic reactions.
 People shouldn’t administer Narcan to women who are nursing or pregnant unless they are clearly overdosing from opioids.
 Once a person administers Narcan to someone with a physical dependence on opioids, the person receiving the Narcan will experience withdrawal symptoms.
 These are pretty uncomfortable, but not life-threatening.

 Opioids Effects and Abuse

-Luckily, over the past couple of years, opioid overdose deaths have declined slightly, but the opioid epidemic remains a pervasive, deadly issue in the United States.
+Luckily, over the past couple of years, opioid overdose deaths have declined slightly.
+The opioid epidemic remains pervasive though, thus causing a deadly issue in the United States.
 D

 Opioid Addiction Treatment